GREATDANELADY.COM

 Course of Action:

-• Is the dog having an allergic reaction to one of the drugs listed below in the section on antibiotic reactions, rule that out first ?
+Is the dog having an allergic reaction to one of the drugs listed below in the section on antibiotic reactions, rule that out first ?

+Look At Diet and Amount Being Fed (see Puppy Feed Program and Amount to Feed Chart - are you over feeding?
 If the dog is being feed a quality diet (see list of better foods) and in appropriate amounts that are listed in the Puppy Feed Program, then you can rule out diet.

-• Has the dog had a vaccination within 24 - 48 hours prior to the fever and lethargy?If so then this could be a vaccine reaction. (see info below).
+Has the dog had a vaccination within 24 - 48 hours prior to the fever and lethargy?If so then this could be a vaccine reaction. (see info below).

-Once you rule out vaccine, allergic reaction to drugs and blood infection, then the problem has to be diet.
-Change the diet to the Blackwatch Puppy Feed Program and include these two supplements.
 A shot of dexamethsone will help in getting this puppy back on it's feet and you may have to follow up with some Azium tablets.
-This works better than prednisalone.
+This works better than Prednesone - discuss this with your vet.

 OCD - Osteochrondritis Dissecans